 Service overview

-IT Services provides telephone services for the downtown campus, Macdonald campus, the Gault Estate (Mont St-Hilaire) and in McGill Residences.
+IT Services provides telephone services for the downtown campus, Macdonald campus, the Gault Estate (Mont St-Hilaire), and McGill Residences.

-Webex calling complements McGill’s existing communication tools, allowing employees to make audio and video calls to phone numbers both inside and outside McGill from virtually any internet-connected device (desktop, laptop, tablet or mobile).
+Webex Calling complements McGill’s existing communication tools, allowing employees to make audio and video calls to phone numbers inside and outside McGill from virtually any internet-connected device (desktop, laptop, tablet or mobile).

-When used on campus, audio and video data will be streamed across McGill's newly upgraded network, offering high speed and quality.
+When used on campus, audio and video data stream across McGill's upgraded network, providing high-speed and high-quality connections.

 Basic features:

-- Access to the service through a Cisco telephone set or the Webex software application
+- Access through a Cisco telephone set or the Webex software application

-- Standard telephony features such as hold, transfer, conference and call forwarding
+- Standard calling features such as hold, transfer, conference and call forwarding

 - View and listen to voice messages from Webex and Outlook.